vishnugrao/AST-CBoW-Bi-CS/README.md

 Guanjun Lin , Jun Zhang , Member, IEEE, Wei Luo, Lei Pan , Member, IEEE, Yang Xiang , Senior Member, IEEE, Olivier De Vel, and Paul Montague

+## Setup

+Initially we choose the 1st five projects as the training and Asterisk as the test.